mjshield/matthew_shield_pda/Static and Dynamic Tasks A/testing_task_1.md

   end
 end

+#def, not dif, also needs comma after first value "a"
 dif max a b
   if a > b
       return a
   else
+  #missing "return, not indented"
   b
   end
 end
+#additional end when none is needed
 end

 def looper
   for i in 1..10
   puts i
+  #add condition to return 10 when found via if and else
   end
 end